-Now that you understand what makes content marketing powerful and how you can use it to map out your customer’s journey from awareness to conversion, we’re now going to talk about a few additional types of content that you should know about.
+Now that you understand what makes content marketing powerful and how you can use it to map out your customer’s journey from awareness to conversion, let’s talk about a few additional types of content.

 Innocent Drinks is just one example of a company that’s using social media to its advantage.

-In particular, they use social media to strengthen their brand image as a funny and enjoyable business.
+In particular, it uses social media to strengthen its brand image as a funny and enjoyable business.

-In other words, they entertain their audience before expecting those people to buy.
+In other words, Innocent entertains its audience before expecting those people to buy.